 JOIN AN ACTION GROUP If you’re super-passionate about a community issue, it’s likely others are, too – and sometimes they’ve already formed groups to do something about it!
 Local environmental collectives often hold days where you can lend a hand to clean up a shoreline or help to plant trees.
 On their own, one-off events can feel inadequate, but over time they make a difference, and they’re a good way to feel out an organisation so you can decide whether you’d like to be more involved.
 On the other end of the scale, refugee action groups often call out for last-minute volunteers and activists to help with an urgent protest or action.
 Getting your name on the mailing list – or even just liking the Facebook page – can be a useful way to stay in touch and keep an eye out for events you can attend.
 The more involved you get, the more you’ll understand what feels like a comfortable level of participation for you, personally.
 Maybe it’s participating in a phone-calling action, where you ring politicians en masse with the hopes of preventing a deportation, or maybe you’re more comfortable on a picket line.
 Working with others in a group setting is the best way to find out, safely, what you can handle.

-Pick up a copy of frankie issue 85 to read about other non-scary ways to make a difference in your community.
-Nab a copy here, or subscribe from $10.50.
+Pick up a copy of the current issue of frankie here, or subscribe from $10.50.